 The most important part of this database is the health test results collected from breeders, clubs and databases from various countries.
 This database also gives you the possibility to calculate the inbreeding coefficient (COI) of a future litter, to check health-results of listed dogs or just to browse through the pedigrees.

 There is still limited data available regarding genetic health issues in the breed.
 Some conditions that have been seen in the Shikoku are panosteitis, other joint related issues, hip dysplasia, split or abnormal heats, allergies, epilepsy, entropion, luxating patella, male infertility, pyometra, hypodontia (uncommon), and cryptorchidism (uncommon).
-There have also been a few individuals with a severe neural disorder that is as of yet undiagnosed.
+There have also been a few individuals with a severe neural disorder (lipid storage disorder) that is as of yet undiagnosed.

 Due to issues with incorrect data entry due to user error or incorrect translation of pedigrees, at the moment all entries are being made by the administrators of this database.
 If you have any questions regarding this or other issues, feel free to contact us via the contact tab at the top of the site.
 Many of the pedigrees will be entered in Japanese, but individual dogs can still be identified by their NIPPO registration numbers.
 If you are looking for a user generated (and more user oriented) pedigree database for the Shikoku Ken, please visit www.shikoku-pedigree.com